-So far the year has seen a short trip to Ireland in January and a Spring tour of the UK.
-There are festival appearances planned in the Summer, including Glastonbury, a trip to Holland in November followed by another UK Anniversary Tour in November/December, incorporating an appearance at the Great British Folk Festival in Skegness.
+This busy anniversary year has seen a short trip to Ireland in January, a Spring tour of the UK, festival appearances which included Glastonbury, a trip to Holland in November followed by another UK Anniversary Tour in November/December, incorporating an appearance at the Great British Folk Festival in Skegness!!

-There has also been a brand new Studio Album release, "EST'd 1969" details for which are below.
+There has also been a brand new Studio Album release, "EST'd 1969" (details below) and hopefully a Live DVD available on the winter tour.

 Jessie May Smart did not join the tour as she was on Maternity leave.
 She was replaced with 'Violeta Barreña'.

 The Dark Morris Song - Harvest/The Gleaning - Edward - Sir James The Rose - The January Man - Marrowbones - Gulliver Gentle and Rosemary - Dodgy Bastards -/- interval -/- 'Domestic ' Medley- One Night As I Lay On My Bed - Roadways - Blackleg Miner - When I Was On Horseback - Alison Gross - The Bonny Black Hare -[encore]- Reclaiming - All Around My Hat